 What is Nubeqa?

-Nubeqa is a prescription medicine used to treat men with prostate cancer that has not spread to other parts of the body and no longer responds to a medical or surgical treatment that lowers testosterone.
+Nubeqa a prescription medicine used to treat prostate cancer that has not spread to other parts of your body.

-It is not known if this medicine is safe and effective in females.
+It is not known if Nubeqa is safe and effective in children or in females.

 How should I take Nubeqa?

 Take Nubeqa exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Swallow the tablet whole and do not crush, chew, or break it.

 If you have not had castration surgery (to lower the amount of testosterone in your body), your doctor may also prescribe a gonadotropin-releasing hormone (GnRH) medicine such as Eligard, Lupron, Trelstar, Zoladex, or Vantas.
 Keep using your GnRH as directed.